Osamu Muramatsu

 Osamu Muramatsu (村松 修, Muramatsu Osamu) is a Japanese astronomer and discoverer of asteroids and comets.
 He is credited by the Minor Planet Center with the discovery of 73 minor planets.
 He also co-discovered 147P/Kushida-Muramatsu, a periodic comet.

 Muramatsu works at the planetarium in the Shibuya ward of Tokyo, Japan.
-The inner main-belt asteroid 5606 Muramatsu, discovered by astronomer and college Satoru Otomo, was named in his honor on 28 July 1999 (M.P.C.
+The inner main-belt asteroid 5606 Muramatsu, discovered by astronomer and colleague Satoru Otomo, was named in his honor on 28 July 1999 (M.P.C.
 35483).